NullyIsHere/.github/profile/README.md

 A memory-efficient light version of Unifier, containing only the core features.
 Built for small communities that only use Discord.

 ### [Unifier for Revolt](https://github.com/UnifierHQ/unifier-revolt)
-Unifier for Revolt is a plugin for Unifier that allows you to connect Revolt communities.
+Unifier Revolt Support is a plugin for Unifier that allows you to connect Revolt communities.
 You can connect your Discord communties with
 Revolt ones, or link Revolt communities together.

 ### [Unifier for Guilded](https://github.com/UnifierHQ/unifier-guilded)
-Unifier for Guilded is a plugin for Unifier that allows you to connect Guilded communities.
+Unifier Guilded Support is a plugin for Unifier that allows you to connect Guilded communities.
 It's like Unifier for Revolt, but for Guilded.

 ----